 - Be mindful of your contact's time.
 Like you, they have a job to do and are constantly on deadline. - Do not wait until the last minute.
 Depending on the media outlet (broadcast versus daily newspaper versus long-lead magazine, weekly newspaper, or newsletter), it might be best to give a few weeks (or at least, a few days) of lead time to consider and report on your story.
 Keep in mind, though, that for daily newspapers or broadcast outlets, too much time could mean that your story is forgotten by the time it comes around.
-You might want to send reminder notices. - Make reference to the organization you or the program represents, and always mention that We Can! is a science-based NIH program. - Make your call quick, and offer to send more detailed information via e-mail. - Capture their interest by using local statistics about the extent of the childhood overweight/obesity program in your area and the success of your programming. - Provide them with your contact information and offer to answer any additional questions or furnish further information.
+You might want to send reminder notices. - Make reference to the organization you or the program represents, and always mention that We Can! is a science-based NIH program. - Make your call quick, and offer to send more detailed information via e-mail.

+Capture their interest by using local statistics about the extent of the childhood overweight/ obesity program in your area and the success of your programming.